veevo/dev/en/spiritism/why-it-endured.md

 ---
-layout: default-md
-section: Spiritism
 title: Why has Spiritism Endured?
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
 ---

-## Why has Spiritism Endured?

 Today Spiritism has found a huge rebirth in the UK, Brazil, and America, with growing branches all over Europe and South America.